Fire Mark

 how long can I hold center

-when comes my fire mark
+when comes my personal fire mark

-my sundown
+my sunset

 how long until my fragile psyche unravels